-GAIA is an European (ESA) 5 year space mission to measure the position of about 1 billion stars with unprecedented accuracy, to be launched at the end of 2011.
+GAIA is an European (ESA) 5 year space mission to measure the position of about 1 billion stars with unprecedented accuracy, launched in December 2013.
 GAIA's main goal is to considerably improve our knowledge of how the distance to "nearby" objects: most stars measured by GAIA are close to us in astronomical terms.

 The World Space Observatory Project is a new space mission concept, grown out of the needs of the Astronomical community to have access to the part of the electromagnetic spectrum where all known physics can be studied on all possible time scales: the Ultraviolet range.
 The physical diagnostics in this domain supply a richness of new experimental data unmatched by any other wavelength range, for the studies of the Universe.